Tracy Kraft-Tharp: Colorado House of Representatives

 Robert Ramirez, a Republican member of the Colorado House of Representatives from the 29th district, was targeted by the Democratic Party in the 2012 election as he won in the 2010 election by 197 votes.
 Kraft-Tharp won the Democratic primary and defeated Ramirez and Libertarian nominee Hans V. Romer in the election.
 She defeated Republican nominee Susan Kochevar and Libertarian nominee Romer in the 2014 election.
 Ramirez was initially the Republican nominee, but withdrew and a vacancy committee selected Kochevar to replace him.
 She defeated Republican nominee Kochevar in the 2016 election.
 Kraft-Tharp defeated Republican nominee Grady Nouis and Libertarian nominee Romer in the 2018 election after she raised $129,699 while Nouis raised $38,762.

 One of Kraft-Tharp's aides accused Representative Steve Lebsock of sexual harassment.
 During her tenure in the state house she served on the Appropriations and Finance committees and chaired the Business Affairs and Labor committee.

 Kraft-Tharp declined to seek an appointment to replace Senator Evie Hudak.
 She considered running to succeed Ed Perlmutter in the United States House of Representatives from Colorado's 7th congressional district during the 2018 election.
 She endorsed Hillary Clinton during the 2016 Democratic presidential primaries and Joe Biden during the 2020 Democratic presidential primaries.

 Local politics

 Kraft-Tharp was a member of the Jefferson County PTA.
 She announced her campaign for a county commission seat in Jefferson County, Colorado, on November 6, 2019, with Lindsey Rasmussen as her campaign manager.
 She defeated incumbent Republican commissioner Libby Szabo and Libertarian nominee Romer.
 During her tenure on the commission she served as the chair pro tem.
+She announced her intention not to seek re-election for 2024.
+Kraft-Tharp was succeeded by Rachel Zenzinger.
+In early 2025, she announced her retirement.